bioinformatics-workshop/Intro-to-Shell-Scripting/lessons/04-For-While-loop.md

 ```

 Example 2:
-Useful for reading in files with multiple columns as a
+Useful for reading in files with multiple columns as variables
 ```
 while IFS="," read -r fname lname character do